rcornwell/sims/README.md

    * LP20 Line printer on KL10 Front End.

    * IMP networking support for ITS and TENEX.
-   * NIA20 networking support for KL10 (in progress).
+   * NIA20 networking support for KL10.
    * CH10 networking support for ITS.

    * 340 Display Station support.